Pritssss/html-css-netflix-landing-page/README.md

 This is my first Git Repositery.
 <br>
- Simple Netflix-inspired landing page built with HTML and CSS for learning purposes.
+ Simple Netflix-inspired landing page built with HTML and CSS only for learning purposes.